-the bush, our Driver/Cook Guide role may suit you better.
+If you are not a wildlife expert but still love getting out into the bush, our Driver/Cook Guide role may suit you better.
 Coates runs both accommodated and bush camping tours.
-Coates is always looking for great travellers who love to www.coateswildlifetours.com.au with us at coates@iinet.net.au or call on 08 9330 6066
+Coates is always looking for great travellers who love to share their passion with our guests.
 Brochures with details of both these roles are available from the Augusta Community Resource Centre.

 To learn more about Coates Wildlife Tours and what we do. further information is available on our website: